AngelSanchezT/adventjs/2023/challenge-07/README.md

 # Challenge #7: 📦 The 3D boxes

+$${\color{lightgreen}Easy}$$

 >_Visit: [Challenge #7: 📦 The 3D boxes](https://adventjs.dev/challenges/2023/7)_

 Santa is experimenting with new gift designs and **he needs your help to visualize them in 3D.**

 Your task is to write a function that, given a size n (integer), **generates a drawing of a 3D gift** using ASCII characters.

 The lines of the gifts are drawn with # and the faces with the symbol passed to us as a parameter:

 drawGift(4, '+')